scrabbletank/farhome-rules/rulesdoc.md

 #### Sleepless
 *Requires proficiency in exhaustion*

 When targeted by the _Sleep_ spell you count as having twice as many wounds.
 For any other effects that cause you to fall asleep you add 3 superior dice to the attribute save.
 You only need 4 hours to gain the full benefits from a long rest instead of 8.
-Once per long rest you may automatically succeeed an exhaustion check.
+Once per long rest you may automatically succeeed an exhaustion challenge.

 #### Tame Undead
 *Requires proficiency in Willpower saves, 5th level*